asn-d6/onionperf/README.md

 - `start` is the measurement start time.
 - `time_to_first_byte` is the time in seconds (with microsecond precision) to download the first byte.
 - `time_to_last_byte` is the time in seconds (with microsecond precision) to download the last byte.

+### Visualizations on Tor Metrics

+The analysis and visualization steps above can all be done by using the OnionPerf tool.
+In addition to that it's possible to visualize OnionPerf analysis files using other tools.

+For example, the [Tor Metrics website](https://metrics.torproject.org/torperf.html) contains various graphs based OnionPerf data.

 ## Contributing